Multi-Component Yoga Breath Program for Vietnam Veteran Post Traumatic Stress Disorder: Randomized Controlled Trial

 Carter, J., Gerbarg, P., Brown, R., Ware, R., & D’Ambrosio, C. (2013).
 Multi-component yoga breath program for Vietnam veteran post traumatic stress disorder: Randomized controlled trial.
 Journal of Traumatic Stress Disorders & Treatment, 2(3).

-Background: It is appropriate to acknowledge that despite treatment, posttraumatic stress disorder (PTSD) continually debilitates many Vietnam veterans.
+Background: It is appropriate to acknowledge that despite treatment, Post Traumatic Stress Disorder (PTSD) continually debilitates many Vietnam veterans.
 Although therapies have been developed, remission is hard to obtain with either pharmacotherapy or psychotherapy.
 Evidence has suggested that some forms of yoga may reduce sympathetic overactivity and increase parasympathetic activity, thereby improving stress resilience.
-The primary objective of this study was to evaluate the effects of the Sudarshan Kriya Yoga intervention on symptoms of PTSD as measured by changes in the Clinician Administered PTSD Scale (CAPS) scores.
-Secondary outcome measures included the CES-D, WHOQoL, AUDIT, and PCLM-17.
+Sudarshan Kriya Yoga (SKY) was hypothesized in this study to be potentially useful for lessening symptom severity on the Clinician Administered PTSD Scale (CAPS) in Vietnam veterans with treatment-resistant PTSD.

 Results: Twenty-five of the thirty-one enrolled participants completed the study, of which 14 received immediate intervention while 11 constituted the Control group.
 The Intervention group showed significant decrease in CAPS scores 6 weeks following intervention completion, while the Control group had zero decline within this period.
 At this point, the Control group received the SKY intervention, and also improved significantly on the CAPS.
 These improvements were maintained in both groups 6 months following receipt of treatment.
 The results indicate that multi-component interventions with yoga breath techniques may offer a valuable adjunctive treatment for veterans with PTSD.